sebicas/kohana-cli-reloaded/README.md

 3. Place the module into your Kohana instances modules folder.
 4. Enable the module within the application bootstrap within the section entitled `modules`.

-Optionally: You could add your ./kohana file to your adding it to your .bashrc
+Optionally: You could add your ./kohana file to your PATH adding it to your .bashrc

     # Add Kohana CLI Reloaded
     export PATH=/home/redremax/modules/kohana-cli-reloaded/:$PATH